ItzAntonis2012/evalpatch/README.md

 - Windows 11 Enterprise IoT LTSC 2024
 - Windows 11 Enterprise LTSC 2024

 The Following Steps are For Manual Execution.
 If you wish to proceed with an automated version, you can download the repository and do the following steps.
 Step 1: Move the batch file into your desired's version folder (e.g. Windows 10 LTSC & IoT LTSC 2021).
 Step 2: Open the batch and select the version you pasted the batch Into.
+And you're done!

 # For Windows 10 Enterprise
 **| Activate Windows 10 Enterprise LTSC |**